 - Start Time: 12:00 pm

-Tip 2: Vegas Blocks are Huge, and Walking Sucks
+Tip 2: Vegas Blocks are Massive, and Marketers Don’t Get Enough Exercise

 Tip 3: Vegas Hotels are Overly Expensive